 Please note the following admission requirements for first-year college students.

 - Applicants with a 3.0 cumulative GPA or higher and have satisfied the College Academic Distribution Requirements (CADRs) qualify for Guaranteed Admission.
 No personal statement or essay required!

 *We understand that GPA is just one indicator of your ability to be successful in college.
 If your cumulative GPA is below 2.50, we’d like to hear your story.
-In 2-4 paragraphs, tell us about your past academic experience, any challenges you have faced and overcome, and your plans to be successful at CWU.
+In 2 to 4 paragraphs, tell us about your past academic experience, any challenges you have faced and overcome, and your plans to be successful at CWU.